A Bellevue University Library Guide

 When you find an article you wish to view, click on either Full Text or Full Text-PDF, depending on which formats are available.The tabs on this page allow you to quickly toggle between full text, abstract, and the references.

-If the articles in your results list aren't quite what you were looking for, try clicking on one of the Related searches that appears above your list.
-When you click on one of these related search terms, you will have to reset your options such as "full text" and "scholarly journals."
+If the articles in your results list aren't quite what you were looking for, scroll down to the bottom of the page, and try clicking on one of the Other searches to try suggestions.
+When you click on one of these related search terms, you will have to reset your options such as full text and peer reviewed.

 Your may also use other options to the left of the results to focus or sort your results in various ways, including by specific publication, source type, document type, or subject.
 Click on the arrow to display the options, then click on the desired choice.
 You can use the date slider to limit the dates of publication, or enter a date range.